briansha/Regenie_WDL/README.md

 regenie: https://rgcgithub.github.io/regenie/

-Step1 and Step2 use docker images with regenie compiled with Boost Iostream installed: https://github.com/rgcgithub/regenie/wiki/Using-docker
+Step1 and Step2 use docker images where regenie was compiled with Boost Iostream: https://github.com/rgcgithub/regenie/wiki/Using-docker

 The docker image for the Plot task uses the provided Dockerfile.